afsin-maahi/Titanic/README.md

- Titanic Survival Prediction Web App
+🚢 Titanic Survival Prediction Web App
 A machine learning web application that predicts passenger survival on the Titanic using historical data.
-Built with Python and deployed as an interactive web interface.
+Built with Python and Streamlit for an interactive, user-friendly experience.

- Project Overview
+📊 Project Overview
 This project implements a machine learning model to predict whether a passenger would survive the Titanic disaster based on features like gender, age, passenger class, and fare.
-The model achieves 81% accuracy and is deployed through an intuitive web interface where users can input passenger details to get real-time predictions.
+The model achieves 81% accuracy and is deployed through an intuitive Streamlit web interface where users can input passenger details to get real-time predictions.

 Key Features
-Interactive Web Interface: User-friendly form for entering passenger details

-Real-time Predictions: Instant survival probability calculations
+Interactive Streamlit Interface: Beautiful, responsive web app with real-time predictions

+Visual Results: Probability charts and feature importance graphs

 81% Model Accuracy: Trained on historical Titanic dataset

-Responsive Design: Works on desktop and mobile devices

-Input Validation: Ensures data quality before prediction
+One-Click Deployment: Easy setup and deployment

+Professional Dashboard: Clean, modern UI perfect for portfolios

- Tech Stack
+🛠️ Tech Stack
 Machine Learning: Python, Scikit-learn, Pandas, NumPy

 Web Framework: Streamlit

+Data Visualization: Plotly

 Model Serialization: Pickle

-Frontend: HTML, CSS, Bootstrap (for Flask version)

-Data Processing: Pandas for data manipulation
+Development: Jupyter Notebooks for model training

- Model Performance
+📈 Model Performance
-Algorithm: DecisionTree
+Algorithm: Decision Trree ( depth = 7 )

 Training Accuracy: 81%